Adam Peters: Early scouting and executive roles

 Peters' career began following a visit by New England Patriots executives Scott Pioli and Jason Licht to UCLA in 2002.
-Peters, substituting for his boss who was out of town, provided them film and other information on the school's NFL draft prospects.
-Pioli hired him as a scouting assistant in time for the 2003 NFL Combine after being impressed by his football acumen, with Peters temporarily moving in to live with scout Nick Caserio.
+Peters, substituting for his boss who was out of town, provided film and other information on the school's NFL draft prospects.
+Pioli hired him as a scouting assistant for the 2003 NFL Combine after being impressed by his football acumen, with Peters temporarily moving to live with scout Nick Caserio.
 As an assistant, he put together film of prospects, drove players to doctors and hospitals, and performed data entry until becoming an area scout in 2005.

-The Patriots made four AFC Championship Game appearances and won Super Bowl XXXVIII and XXXIX during his tenure, with Peters leaving to join the Denver Broncos in January 2009 as he felt unable to rise further up working in a department that included future general managers in Licht, Caserio, Thomas Dimitroff, Bob Quinn, Jon Robinson, and Monti Ossenfort.
-Peters worked as a regional and national scout with the Broncos prior to being promoted to assistant director of college scouting in July 2014.
-He was further promoted to director of college scouting in 2016, with Denver appearing in Super Bowl XLVIII and winning Super Bowl 50 during his tenure.
+The Patriots made four AFC Championship Game appearances and won Super Bowl XXXVIII and XXXIX during his tenure, with Peters leaving to join the Denver Broncos in January 2009 as he felt unable to rise further in a department that included future general managers in Licht, Caserio, Thomas Dimitroff, Bob Quinn, Jon Robinson, and Monti Ossenfort.
+Peters worked as a regional and national scout with the Broncos before being promoted to assistant director of college scouting in July 2014.
+He was promoted to director of college scouting in 2016, with Denver appearing in Super Bowl XLVIII and winning Super Bowl 50 during his tenure.

 San Francisco 49ers

 Peters was named vice president of player personnel for the San Francisco 49ers on January 31, 2017.
 He was the first hire made by 49ers general manager (GM) John Lynch, who had no prior front office experience; they had met after Lynch attended Broncos draft meetings as a guest the previous year.
 Peters was promoted to assistant GM on February 19, 2021.
-During his tenure, he assisted in the scouting of later-round draft selections such as George Kittle, Fred Warner, Dre Greenlaw, Talanoa Hufanga, and Brock Purdy that helped the 49ers appear in four NFC Championship Games and Super Bowls LIV and LVIII.
+During his tenure, he assisted in the scouting of later-round draft selections such as George Kittle, Fred Warner, Dre Greenlaw, Talanoa Hufanga, and Brock Purdy who helped the 49ers appear in four NFC Championship Games and Super Bowls LIV and LVIII.